 The Subtle Goodness Of Morse Code

 If you are a follower of The Noticed Network you most likely know that this past week was a BIG week for us with the debut of our Noticed Morse Code Bracelets!
-They are BEAUTIFUL and they are handcrafted by the AMAZING women of Deborah's Legacy, and I am so proud to add them to the lineup of Noticed Products.
+They are BEAUTIFUL and they are handcrafted by the AMAZING women of Deborah's Legacy, and I am so proud to add them to the lineup of Noticed Gifts.

 I wanted to take a moment today to write a bit of the story behind how this project came to life, and why we are using Morse Code.
 But first let me say …